 The service for the dedication of a church, ff.
 1-22, follows the model of the Gregorian Sacramentary, a widely disseminated book of the Roman rite used throughout the Carolingian empire and attributed to Pope Gregory I (ed.
 Deshusses, 1992).
 The content of the following sections of this Pontifical, but not the structure, or the order of the texts, are related to the so-called “Roman Pontifical of the twelfth-century” (ed.
 Andrieu, vol. I, 1938).

-Pontificals were never as common as Missals and Breviaries, and early manuscripts such as this one are of course particularly rare.
-They include not only the text of the prayers, and often music, but also complete liturgical directions or rubrics (since they are often written in red) -- instructions that tell the participants how to perform the liturgy correctly.
+Pontificals were never as common as Missals and Breviaries, and early manuscripts such as this one are very rare indeed.
+They include not only the text of the prayers, and often music, but also complete liturgical directions or rubrics (since they are often written in red), instructions that tell the participants how to perform the liturgy correctly.
 This combination of preserving both liturgical texts and very complete descriptions of the liturgical ceremonies makes them an invaluable source for liturgical historians.